Tell Us Once Service: How It Works and How to Register (2026)

 Tell Us Once will notify the following on your behalf:

-• + HM Revenue and Customs (HMRC): Updates tax records, stops tax credits, deals with the deceased's Self Assessment if applicable
+- + HM Revenue and Customs (HMRC): Updates tax records, stops tax credits, deals with their Self Assessment if applicable

 Each department will act on the notification independently.
 DWP will stop benefits (usually within a few days), HMRC will update tax records, and the council will adjust council tax.
 You do not need to follow up with each department unless there is a specific issue.